goodnekk/Bukowski.js/readme.md

 ```

 ## Mithril
-I like to use bukowsk to stylize my (mithril)[https://github.com/lhorie/mithril] components.
+I like to use bukowsky to stylize my (mithril)[https://github.com/lhorie/mithril] components.